python/mypy/docs/source/generics.rst

            return func(*args, **kwds)
        return wrapper

-Decorators that alter the signature is where parameter specifications truly show their potential:
+When the decorator alters the signature, parameter specifications truly show their potential:

 .. code-block:: python